aip-dev/aip.dev/aip/general/0154/aip.md

 If the user omits the `If-Match` header, the service **should** permit the request.
-However, services with strong consistency or parallelism requirements **may** require users to send ETags all the time and reject the request with an HTTP 400 error if it does not contain an etag.
+However, services with strong consistency or parallelism requirements **may** require users to send ETags all the time and reject the request with an HTTP 400 error if it does not contain an ETag.

 If any conditional headers are supported for any operation within a service, the same conditional headers **must** be supported for all mutation methods